DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/10 Gray Boxes Appear After Data Loading/10 Use Another Machine for Testing.md

-If DataGrid or TreeList is complex or the Internet connection is bad, it may look like gray boxes are displayed permanently, but in fact the rows take a long time to load.
-Replace your data source with local data and open your project on a different machine.
+If DataGrid or TreeList is complex or the Internet connection is slow or unstable, gray boxes can be displayed for a very long time.
+If gray boxes take too long to disappear, you need to replace a remote data source with a local data source and open your project on a different machine.